pulumi/customer-managed-deployment-agent/kubernetes/troubleshooting/README.md

 The order of troubleshooting should be as follows:

 1. Identify the pods you're looking for - primarily `pulumi-workflow-runner-*` pods
-   - Note: The agent pool has logs too, but they mostly show it launching runners; these may still be useful
+    > **Note:** The agent pool has logs, as well, it's probably best to have a terminal open running:
+    `kubectl logs -n <namespace> -l 'app.kubernetes.io/name=customer-managed-deployment-agent' -f`

 2. Run these commands in separate terminal windows: